mostafa8026/awesome-git-alias/README.md

 		                OUTPUT=$(echo $(git rev-list --left-right --count $LEFT...$RIGHT) "$LEFT $RIGHT" | awk '{print $4\" is \"$1\" behind and \"$2\" ahead of \"$3}');\
 		                echo $OUTPUT; \
 		}; f"
+	sb = status -sb

+# git diffla [-a]
+difference by count of current branch with all other branches.
+It return all the branches which its behind value is not zero. if you want to see all the branches pass `-a`.

+    [alias]
 	diffla = "!f() { \
 				echo current branch is: $(git rev-parse --abbrev-ref HEAD); \
 				echo $1; \